Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 # The above expenditure includes contribution to funds, expenses through registered trusts / registered society or

-company established under section 8 of the Act and direct expenses by the Company.
+company established under the companies Act and direct expenses by the Company.

 ## Nature of CSR activities

-- CSR for physical and mental development for children
+-CSR for physical and mental development for children's

 The Company is primarily engaged in the business of Manufacturing & Selling of articles made out of Plastics /